dbeniamine/Tabarnac/README.md

 ## What is tabarnac

-*TABARNAC*: Tool for Analyzing the Behavior of Applications Running on NUMA ArChitecture is a set of tools and methodologies to analyse performances issues related to (NUMA) memory usage.
+*TABARNAC*:  Tools for Analyzing the Behavior of Applications Running on NUMA ArChitecture is a set of tools and methodologies to analyse performances issues related to (NUMA) memory usage.
 Tabarnac consists on two parts: